 Note: if you want to read more material on psychology, decision-making, rationality, and becoming a top performer, you should sign up to my email newsletter.
-You’ll get an email with every new article, as well as some great reading material.
+You’ll get an email every week with all the interesting stuff I’ve read or written that week.

 On the earlier post I received two incredibly contrasting comments.
 The first was this one from Sue: